 - Counseling by teachers, counselors, or administrative personnel

 - Loss of privileges

 - Detentions

 - School-based community service

 - In-School Suspension (one to five days)

-- \ Disciplinary actions may be used individually or in combination for any offense.

 In cases where the student is reassigned to in-school suspension, the parent will be notified as soon as is reasonably possible.
 Procedural due process will be provided.
 The District Administration encourages students and parents to discuss their concerns and complaints through informal conferences as soon as possible to allow early resolution at the lowest possible administrative level.
 No appeal will be heard by the Superintendent/designee until the parent/guardian has appealed the decision to the building principal.
 If an informal conference regarding a complaint fails to reach the outcome requested by the student or parent, the student or parent may initiate the formal process described in policy FNG (Local).
 You may request this policy from the building principal or access it online at www.crosbyisd.org.
 Students are expected to be present in ISS pending the outcome of the appeal.
+All appeals conclude with the superintendent/designee with the exception of expulsions.